rook2pawn/node-queuelib/README.md

 you choose your own policy
 --------------------------
 Priority queue system?
-All you have to do is use the .use method to transform your push values into something that has a numeric index, and then supply an appropriate sort method with the .sortall method.
+All you have to do is use the .transform method to transform your push values into something that has a numeric index, and then supply an appropriate sort method with the .sortall method.
 Simply supply a function that will accept the entire queue and the .sortall will perform a sortall-on-push.